enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: Prints all the groups the current user is part of

-3-new_owner: Chnages the ownerr of the file "hello" to the user "betty"
+3-new_owner: Changes the owner of the file "hello" to the user "betty"

 4-empty: Creates an empty file called hello